MicrosoftEdge/WebView2Feedback/specs/Workers.md

   /// The active service worker that was created.
 If there is no active service worker,
-  /// the completed handler immediately returns `S_OK` and with a null pointer.
+  /// it returns a null pointer.
   /// The active service worker is the service worker that controls the pages within
   /// the scope of the registration.
 See the [Service Worker]
   /// (https://developer.mozilla.org/docs/Web/API/ServiceWorker) for more information.